classiebit/eventmie-pro-docs/resources/docs/3.0/fullyloaded/reserved-seating.md

     ***

-7. You can also disable a seat after adding it.
-The disabled seats won't be able to booked, but they'll show as disabled seats on Checkout popup.
-8. You can also disable seats for pre-reserved or advanced-reserved seats.
+7. Disable seats after adding them (for pre-reserved or unavailable seats).
+Disabled seats appear as unavailable on the checkout popup.

     ***